How and When to Declare the Social Welfare Major

 The Quantitative Reasoning requirement is designed to ensure that students graduate with basic understanding and competency in math, statistics, or computer science.
 The requirement may be satisfied by exam or by taking an approved course in math, statistics and computer science, or the Foundations of Data Science (Data 8) course.
 Course work used to satisfy Quantitative Reasoning must be completed with a letter grade of C- or better.
 For information on courses that satisfy the Quantitative Reasoning requirement, please visit How to Satisfy Quantitative Reasoning.

 - Introductory Sociology

 Prerequisite courses can be taken at UC Berkeley or at another university or at a community college.
 For courses taken at another institution, the course title must indicate Introductory, Beginning, Elementary etc., and a transcript (unofficial is acceptable) must be presented at the time of declaring for grade verification.
 High school AP scores that are high enough to provide university units can be accepted in place of a prerequisite class.

 For transfer students, eligibility to declare a major begins and ends in the first semester at UC Berkeley, and all transfer students must declare in their first semester For this reason transfer students wishing to declare the Social Welfare major should complete all prerequisites by the time they arrive at Berkeley in order to be eligible to declare the major in the first fall term on campus.

-The next opportunity to submit a petition to declare Social Welfare as your major will be in the Fall of 2019.
-The application queue will open on Monday, September 2nd at 8:00 am and close on Friday, September 27th at 4 pm.
+The next opportunity to submit a petition to declare Social Welfare as your major will be in Spring 2020.
+The application queue will open on Monday, January 27 at 8:00 am and close on Friday, February 21 at 4 pm.
 This does NOT Apply to transfer students.
 If you are a transfer starting in Fall 2019, please see the section below.